ocecaco/stacked-borrows/README.md

 The resource *r* allows us to state abstractly which part of the global state the pair `(src,tgt)` focuses on.
 It is a rely-guarantee setup that allows us to reason locally about functions' bodies, as long as we maintain the invariant on the global state.

-#### `FnEntry` or `Default` Retagging?
-In the optimization directory ([opt](theories/opt)), one can find different examples, some of which use `FnEntry` retagging, while others use `Default` retagging.
-Here, `FnEntry` is used to retag arguments passed into a *Rust* function.
-Note that "functions" in our language do **not** always correspond to Rust functions.
-Functions in our language can also be used to capture some arbitrary expressions in Rust.
-In those cases, when creating new pointers, the `Default` retag is used.

-#### Concurrency support
-We do not target concurrency at all.
-This is left for future work.

 ## Publicly available repositories
 ===============================